D-Gaspa/InteractiveArrayVisualizer/README.md

 # Interactive Visualizers

 This repository contains a collection of interactive visualizers built with HTML, CSS, and JavaScript.
-These tools are designed to help developers and students better understand array operations and manipulations through visual representation.
+These tools are designed to help developers and students visualize various data structures.

 ## Array Visualizer Features